 If you are looking to compare the McLaren Senna Specs to any other car, you might have a difficult time.
 Much like its predecessors, it doesn’t compare to other street-legal cars.
-Thanks to the active aerodynamics and low weight, the McLaren Senna 1/4 mile is under 9.9 seconds.
-Even without all wheel drive, it reaches 186 mph in 17.5 seconds.
+Thanks to the active aerodynamics and low weight, the McLaren Senna 1/4 mile in under 9.9 seconds.
+Even without all-wheel drive, it reaches 186 mph in 17.5 seconds.
 If you find a long straight road ahead, the McLaren Senna top speed is 211 mph.

 McLaren Senna Engine

 In a major departure from recent history, the 3.8L engine was not chosen.
 Something more potent was needed for the McLaren Senna engine.
 So they heavily modified the recent 4.0L by matching all intake and exhaust ports along with more efficient turbos.
 Using a ram-air scoop behind the cockpit, the intake is kept cool and pressurized.
 Several scoops in the rear quarter panels offer the perfect blend of aerodynamics and cooling to the drivetrain.
 The soundtrack suggests the McLaren Senna sports a flat-plane crankshaft, this offers higher rpm at the expense of low-end torque.
 It is their most powerful engine to-date.

 A potent transmission was needed to handle their most powerful engine.
 This meant improving the internals of the Ricardo 7-speed dual-clutch.
 To save it from detonation, the transmission commands an ignition cut during each shift.
 A perfectly choreographed dance of clutches & input shafts can work easier without the engine running for a split second.
 Of course, it has launch mode, and it also has torque by gear.
 Torque is limited in the lower gears to protect the axles, and to keep the car on the road.
 Without it, the Senna would simply overpower the tires in most situations.